bekencorp/armino/docs/bk7256/en/examples/video/camera/bk_video_transfer.rst

 	1. Prepare the dvp camera, the connection method is shown in Figure 1:

-		The camera used in position 1 in the figure is gc0328c, dev_id=3, and supports a resolution of 640*480
+		The camera used in position 1 in the figure is gc0328c, and supports a resolution of 640*480

 	(1) When only the app image transmission command is executed, the operation is as follows:

 	2. Send the following commands in sequence:

-		dvp set_cfg 3 480 20
+		To test the picture of dvp camera: video_transfer -a test 12345678 dvp_jpg 640X480 25

+		If you test the h264 image of the dvp camera: video_transfer -a test 12345678 dvp_h264 640X480 20.
+		(dvp needs to support h264 compressed data output, and the app supports h264 data)

+		If testing the image of the uvc camera: video_transfer -a test 12345678 uvc_jpg 640X480 20

-		video_transfer -a test 12345678
+		If testing the h264 image of the uvc camera: video_transfer -a test 12345678 uvc_h264 640X480 20
+		(uvc needs to support h264 compressed data output, and the app supports h264 data output)

 	3. Connect the mobile phone wifi to the route of the test name, the password is: 12345678